Skip to content

 handmade paper lake ohrid

-For lunch you can eat some local delicacies, but please don’t eat the Ohrid trout: it’s an endangered species.
+You can eat some local delicacies for lunch, but please don’t eat the Ohrid trout: it’s an endangered species.

 sunset prespa

-Keep in mind that if you want to visit Prespa from Ohrid the only way is through Bitola: don’t follow the suggestions of Google Maps!
+Remember that if you want to visit Prespa from Ohrid, the only way is through Bitola: don’t follow the suggestions of Google Maps!

 Ohrid: Final thoughts